Converging approximations of attractors via almost Lyapunov functions and semidefinite programming: Setting and preliminary definitions

-Lyapunov functions and global attractors are intimately related, one reason is the following theorem.
+Lyapunov functions, MAs, and GAs are intimately related, one reason is the following theorem.

-\begin{theorem}[\cite{bhatia2006dynamical} Theorem 2.7.1, \cite{teel2000smooth}] A compact set $A \subset M_+$ is asymptotically stable for (\ref{EqnODE}) with constraint set $X$ if and only if there exists a smooth Lyapunov function $V$ for $A$.
-On the contrary, if $V$ is a (smooth) Lyapunov function then $V^{-1}(\{0\})$ is asymptotically stable and contains the global attractor. \end{theorem}
+\begin{theorem}[\cite{teel2000smooth}] A set $A$ is asymptotically stable if and only if there exists a Lyapunov function for $A$.
+For the MA (under Assumption 1b) that reads we get that $A$ is an MA if and only if there exists a Lyapunov function for $A$.
+Under Assumption 1a that implies that there exists a Lyapunov function $V \in \C^1(B_f(\A))$ for the GA $\A$.
+Conversely, if $U \subset \R^n$ and $V \in \C^1(U)$ is a Lyapunov function then $V^{-1}(\{0\})$ contains the GA whenever $M_+ \subset U$.